remerge/go-tools/README.md

 ## Travis CI configuration

 Every project should have a Travis CI configuration.
 [This example can be used as a starting point.](https://github.com/remerge/go-makefile/blob/master/travis.yaml)

+## CircleCI configuration

+To setup a project for CirlceCI please read the [Setup CircleCI guide in Confluence](https://remerge.atlassian.net/wiki/spaces/tech/pages/4030889/Creating+a+new+Go+project).
+This uses the config file in the `.circleci` folder as a starting point.